illustration depicting a woman living with OCD and depression

 Seek professional help

 Work with mental health professionals experienced in treating both OCD and depression.
-This team might include a mix of mental health experts – psychiatrists, psychiatric nurse practitioners, or licensed therapists – who can develop a treatment plan that addresses your specific needs.
+This team might include a mix of mental health experts — psychiatrists, therapists, counselors, or psychiatric nurse practitioners — who can develop a treatment plan that addresses your specific needs.

-A pragmatic method for acknowledging – and defeating – negative thought cycles.
+CBT is a type of therapy that can be used for OCD and is a pragmatic method for acknowledging and defeating negative thought cycles.
 This evidence-based approach helps individuals identify and modify maladaptive thought patterns and behaviors and empowers individuals to overcome debilitating behaviors and rebalance their thinking for a healthier, happier existence.
-For OCD, a specific form of CBT called Exposure and Response Prevention (ERP) is particularly effective.
-ERP involves gradually facing feared situations without engaging in compulsive behaviors.
+For OCD, a specific type of therapy called exposure and response prevention (ERP) incorporates CBT principles and is particularly effective by gradually encouraging patients to face feared situations without engaging in compulsive behaviors.

 Medication management

-Some medications, such as Selective Serotonin Reuptake Inhibitors (SSRIs), can help manage symptoms of both OCD and depression.
-Work closely with a psychiatrist to find the right medication and dosage for your specific needs.
+Some types of psychiatric medications, such as SSRIs and Lexapro, can help manage symptoms of both OCD and depression.
+Work closely with a psychiatrist so they can properly perform medication management to find the right prescription and dosage for your specific needs.

-TMS therapy is FDA-approved for the treatment of depression (2009) and OCD (2018).
-TMS decreases symptoms of depression and OCD by strengthening neurons, creating new neuronal networks, and triggering neurotransmitter release to bring your brain to a place of homeostasis.
+TMS therapy is FDA-approved for the treatment of depression and OCD.
+TMS works by decreasing symptoms of depression and OCD by modulating neural activity and reinforcing triggering neurotransmitter release to help restore the brain’s natural balance.

 Mindfulness and relaxation techniques

-Practices such as meditation, deep breathing exercises, and progressive muscle relaxation can help manage anxiety associated with OCD and improve mood.
-Day in, day out, practicing self-awareness chips away at the power of your emotions and thoughts, leaving you in the driver’s seat.
+Practices such as meditation, deep breathing exercises, and progressive muscle relaxation can help manage persistent anxiety associated with OCD and improve mood.
+Day in, day out, practicing self-awareness chips away at the power of your emotions and thoughts, placing you in the driver’s seat.

 Establish a routine